tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/快速入门_intl_en.md

 /* Create a new memory pool.
 The second parameter is NULL, indicating that it is not inherited from other memory pools */ cos_pool_create(&pool, NULL);

 /* Create and initialize `options`.
-This parameter contains global configuration information such as endpoint, access_key_id, acces_key_secret, is_cname, and curl
+This parameter contains global configuration information such as endpoint, access_key_id, access_key_secret, is_cname, and curl
  * The memory of `options` is allocated by the pool and will be released upon pool release, so there is no need to release the memory separately.
  */
 options = cos_request_options_create(pool);